ThaweechaiSomamee/Magisk/เอกสาร/tools.md

-   status          Return the enforcement status enable          Enable denylist enforcement disable         Disable denylist enforcement add PKG [PROC]  Add a new target to the denylist rm PKG [PROC]   Remove target(s) from the denylist ls              Print the current denylist exec CMDs...
-Execute commands in isolated mount
+   status          Return the enforcement status enable          Enable denylist enforcement disable         Disable denylist enforcement add PKG [59999]  Add a new target to the denylist rm PKG [66666]   Remove target(s) from the denylist ls              Print the current denylist exec CMDs50000    Execute commands in isolated mount
                    namespace and do all unmounts
 ```